KnowageLabs/Knowage-Documentation/functionalities-guide/cockpit/index.rst

 **getColumn**

-|   returns: array of values for one dataset column
+|   returns: array of *unique* values for one dataset column
 |   params: dataset's column name
 |   example: